-LANL is committed to preventing fraud from occurring in any reporting.
+LANL is committed to preventing fraud from occurring in these and any other reporting.
 Fraud is defined as wrongful or criminal deception intended to result in financial or personal gain.
-LANL will not tolerate fraud, impropriety, or dishonesty and will investigate all reported instances of this conduct by LANL employees or subcontractors.
+LANL will not tolerate fraud, impropriety, or dishonesty and will investigate all reported instances of this conduct by LANL staff or subcontractors.
 Every employee should be alert to the possibility that unusual events or transactions could be symptoms of fraud or attempted fraud.
 If you suspect that fraud may be occurring, you should contact your manager or the Employee Concerns Program to report the situation.